-- As concerns over the environment and air pollution have increased in recent months/years, you’ll become a more sustainable holidaymaker because you’ll be travelling through countries.
+- As concerns over the environment and air pollution have increased in recent years, you’ll become a more sustainable holidaymaker because you’ll be travelling through countries.
 Not over them.
-Also, you might like to know that Austria is not just a top place to ski but a sustainable holiday destination that has ecotourism at its heart too.

-- If you travel during the peak holiday season, a self drive holiday package works out as a cheap ski holiday alternative to a ski package holiday with flights.
+- If you travel during the peak holiday season, a self drive holiday package works out as an inexpensive ski holiday alternative to a ski package holiday with flights.

 Free Spirit Ski Holiday Travel Insurance

-We hope we’ve provided you with the best inspiration and advice to plan your next ski holiday, if you decide to travel solo, with friends or family.
+We hope we’ve provided you with the best inspiration and advice to plan your next ski holiday, if you decide to travel solo last minute, with friends, or with family.
 Wherever you go, don’t forget to take Free Spirit along for your winter holiday, which includes Coronavirus Cover.